jiah29/ggr472_project/README.md

 Link to Published Website: https://jiah29.github.io/ggr472_project/

 ## Overview
 Welcome to the GGR472 Sandbox Project repository!
-This web map aims to facilitate active travel route planning for parents and guardians by integrating visualizations of relevant features and direct in-map route planning capabilities.
+This web map aims to facilitate active commute travel route planning for parents and guardians of TDSB schools by integrating visualizations of relevant features and direct in-map route planning capabilities.

 ## Repository Contents